Ovid/zen-of-test-suites/README.md

 There is yet another interesting strategy: only run tests that exercise the code that you're changing.
 Johan Lindström wrote [Devel::CoverX::Covered](http://search.cpan.org/dist/Devel-CoverX-Covered/).
-This modules is used in conjunction with Paul Johnson's [Devel::Cover](http://search.cpan.org/dist/Devel-Cover/) to identify all the places in your tests which cover a particular piece of code.
+This module is used in conjunction with Paul Johnson's [Devel::Cover](http://search.cpan.org/dist/Devel-Cover/) to identify all the places in your tests which cover a particular piece of code.
 In the past, I've written tools for vim to read this data and only run relevant tests.
 This is a generally useful approach, but there are a couple of pitfalls.

-First, if you test suite takes a long time to run, it will take much, much longer to run with `Devel::Cover`.
+First, if your test suite takes a long time to run, it will take much, much longer to run with `Devel::Cover`.
 As a result, I recommend that this be used with a special nightly "cover build" and have the results synched back to the developers.